MICHELLE ALEXANDER

 ALYX CHANDLER

-Alyx Chandler (she/her) is a writer from the South who received her MFA in poetry at the University of Montana, where she taught composition and creative writing.
-She lives in Chicago and works as a writing specialist for National Louis University, as well as a remote poetry teacher for Free Verse Writing Project, which hosts workshops for Montana children who are incarcerated or reside in psychiatric in-patient centers.
-She is a reader for Electric Literature and Poetry Northwest, and a former poetry editor for CutBank.
-Her poetry can be found in Cordella Magazine, Greensboro Review, SWWIM, Anatolios Magazine, Sweet Tree Review, and elsewhere.
-Learn more at alyxchandler.com.
+Alyx Chandler (she/her) is a writer from the South who received her MFA in poetry at the University of Montana, where she was a Richard Hugo Fellow and taught composition and poetry.
+She works as a poet-in-residence for the Chicago Poetry Center, as well as a remote workshop facilitator for Free Verse Writing Project, which hosts workshops for Montana children who are incarcerated or in youth homes.
+She also works as a writing specialist and teaches undergraduate courses at National Louis University.
+Her poetry can be found in the Southern Poetry Anthology, Greensboro Review, SWWIM, Penn Review, Epoch Magazine, and elsewhere at alyxchandler.com.

 LARRY O. DEAN